calicartels/LL_M_CQ/README.md

 # LLM MCQs Generator with Davenchi 3

-This is a tool for generating multiple-choice questions (MCQs) for the Legal Master's (LLM) field.
-It leverages the power of Davenchi 3, a state-of-the-art language model developed by OpenAI, to extract relevant descriptions from PDF documents and automatically generate MCQs based on the extracted content.
+This is a tool for generating multiple-choice questions (MCQs) through the power of LLM's.
+It leverages the power of Davenchi-003, a state-of-the-art language model developed by OpenAI, to extract relevant descriptions from PDF documents and automatically generate MCQs based on the extracted content.

 ## Features